 For more information, check Question types in HackerRank.

-HackerRank Tests are best supported on the latest versions of Google Chrome, Mozilla Firefox, and Safari browsers, both on the Windows and MAC systems.
+HackerRank Tests are best supported on the latest versions of Google Chrome or Mozilla Firefox.

 For more information, check Browser Recommendations for the Best Experience.

 Yes, you can see Platform Help, Execution Environment, and FAQ on the lower left of the screen, as shown in the image.

 - Platform Help- Access the HackerRank candidate support page to learn everything about the HackerRank platform.